cms-tau-pog/TauFW/PicoProducer/README.md

 pico.py status -y 2016 -c mutau
 ```
 This will check which jobs are still running, and if the output files exist and are not corrupted.
+You can skip the validation step and only look for missing files with `--skipevts` to speed up the status check.

 For skimming jobs, the nanoAOD output files should appear in `nanodir`, and they are checked for having an `Events` tree.
 For analysis jobs, the pico output files should appear in `outdir`, and they are checked for having a tree called `tree`,
 and a histogram called `cutflow`.